OpenID Connect Client and Token Propagation Quickstart

 /frontend/admin-name-with-propagated-token

-or /frontend/admin-name-with-oidc-client
+or /frontend/admin-name-with-oidc-client-token-header-param

-when either /frontend/user-name-with-propagated-token
+When either /frontend/user-name-with-propagated-token

 or /frontend/admin-name-with-propagated-token

-has 2 endpoints:
+has two endpoints:

 -